NamithaS4/Graduate_Engineer_Training/Basics-of-Python/Day1_Assignment/README.md

 # DAY 1 ASSIGNMENT
 Question:

-Check if the area of a rectangle is a perfect square or not?
+Calculate the Area of Square?